Scattering amplitudes in Quadratic Graivty in a general formalism: Final comments and possible future research programs

+The second type of quantization is given in \eqref{masem}.
+The expression is more complicated, as the action of the exponential involves a non standard operator.
+It was conjectured along the text that in this form, the results will be gauge invariant.
+However, this is to be studied further.
+The exponential operator acting on $Z(J)$, is non local.

+Personally, i would apply the first type of quantization as a first attempt.
+It looks simpler and i believe that it may give interesting results in the physics of gravitational waves.
+However, the study of this second quantization is of interest as well.

 Recently, a reference \cite{kleefeld} appeared which apparently presents a consistent quantization of the Pais-Uhlenbeck oscillator.
-It is of interest to understand how the methods developed there apply for Quadratic Gravity.
-A work that seems to have started this program is \cite{kleefeld2}, which is of clear interest.
+A natural question is how the methods developed there apply for Quadratic Gravity.
+A work that seems to have started this program is \cite{kleefeld2}, and this research may have some overlap with the present one.

-The formulation of the present model in different gauges is of course relevant.
-In this context, the quantization of \cite{buchbo1}-\cite{buchbo2} can be of special interest, see also \cite{chile1}-\cite{chile2}.
-I believe that the disappearance of the third mode is gage independent, but the study of different gauges is interesting to check this.
+The main motivation of the above prescriptions is that the Stelle theory is renormalizable and this property is not spoiled by the formalism developed in \cite{salvio}.
+The path integral can be given in terms of an effective action that can be renormalized with a finite number of counter terms \cite{stelle1} which, in some specific gauge, leads to the general form \eqref{diverge}.
+The tree diagrams approximation for calculating correlations can then be employed.
+The Slavnov-Taylor identities \cite{Slavnov}-\cite{Taylor} ensure gauge invariance order by order.
+A review of this renormalization procedure may be found in \cite{yo}, further details can be found in the textbooks \cite{buchbinder}-\cite{hamber}.
+The prescriptions with covariant and contravariant Hilbert spaces insure positive norm states, even if some oscillator has a non standard algebra.